Draft — not yet published.

 Before there can be state reasoning, there must first be discipline in thought.

 Ontology asks: what is there?
-Epistemic asks: what may be known, and how?
-Moral asks: what ought to govern judgment and action?
+Epistemology asks: what may be known, and how?
+Morality asks: what ought to govern judgment and action?

 Only after these three orders are distinguished can a theory of state reasoning under uncertainty begin.